Juan José Palomino Jiménez: Carlist: leader or figurehead (1968–1971)

 It is not exactly clear what the position of Palomino was and whether – already in his mid-70s – he realized the nature of struggle going on within the movement.
 Most information available points to his mostly ceremonial appearances, like presidency over homages to Carlist martyrs or over ex-combatant Quintillo rallies, e.g. in 1969 or 1970.
 Some scholars count him among promoters of the new left-wing course, others assume he was merely acquiescent or disoriented.
 The only clear guideline he followed was total loyalty to the claimant, who also declared full trust in Palomino; when the latter hinted about inefficiency of the Junta, Don Javier responded that nomination of a new Jefe Delegado was inopportune and that Palomino and the Junta enjoyed his absolute confidence.

-In late 1970 the Huguistas decided to complete their takover of Carlism by transforming the movement into a mass party of the Left.
+In late 1970 the Huguistas decided to complete their takeover of Carlism by transforming the movement into a mass party of the Left.
 The change was consumed at Congreso de Pueblo Carlista, staged in France; it is not clear whether Palomino attended.
 At unclear date between May 1971 and July 1971 he was dismissed from presidency of Junta Suprema, though he remained its member.
 The official reason quoted was “failure to sort out economic issues entrusted to him”.
 In September Junta Suprema was dissolved and replaced by Junta de Gobierno; Palomino was not appointed its member.
 Later this year and in the atmosphere of all-out war between the traditionalists and the progressists, he lost also his seat in executive of the ex-combatant organisation.
 Following this episode there is no further information on Palomino's public or Carlist activity.